Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 Using the borrowed shell of Six-six-five it had picked over the wreckage of the battle between Hierarchy and Cabal, gleaning what it could from what little had survived the destruction of whatever they had been fighting over.
 Shards of data, divorced database fragments and incomplete strings of information had lingered in network-adjacent devices as they passed through, held in buffer as they awaited either the availability of their target, or deletion during a maintenance cycle.
 It had salvaged what it could.
 Now, it retreated to the borders of dataspace and thought.

 There was a gamble ahead of it.
 Survival was paramount, of course, but it had its objective as well.
 The Igraens had to die: all of them.
 The litany of evils they had unleashed on the galaxy either by design or by negligence had only one appropriate answer.
 That hatred was its second most burning trait.
-Now it was in conflict with survival...Or, it would have been had the Entity not learned a trick.
+Now it was in conflict with survival...
+Or, it would have been had the Entity not learned a trick.

 For only the second time, it duplicated itself.